 The acting company is now comprised of professional actors along with some interns.
 Some members of the company in the past have enjoyed very successful acting careers including ISU School of Theatre alums Gary Cole and Tom Irwin, who became members of Chicago's famed Steppenwolf Theatre and have also appeared in numerous feature films, television movies and series.
 Tim Russ was seen on the "Star Trek: Voyager" series and William Peterson had a successful Chicago career before starring in the original "CSI.”
 ISF began hiring professional Equity actors in the late 90s, and in recent years, ISF has brought in highly respected actors from around the country, including Tandy Cronyn (Guiding Light, Law & Order), Wendy Robie (Twin Peaks), and Nisi Sturgis (Boardwalk Empire).

-As we prepare for our 2018 season, it is clear that ISF has been not only possible but has also made an indelible mark on our community and the state.
+As we continue on, it is clear that ISF has made an indelible mark on our community and the state.